phadaphunk/scrippy/README.md

 ## Features

-* 🚀 Environment-Aware: Scripts known on which environments they should run
+* 🚀 Environment-Aware: Scripts know on which environments they should run
 * 🔄 Run Limiting: Limit how many times a script should run
-* 📊 Execution Tracking: Keep track of when and where scripts ran
+* 📊 Execution Tracking: Keep a trace of when and where scripts ran
 * ✔️ Proof Checking: Scripts can prove they ran properly
 * 🤖 Auto-Cleanup: Automatically creates PRs to remove completed scripts
 * 🔌 Easy Integration: Runs automatically after migrations